waidschrat/bayesROE/README.md

 The goal of bayesROE is to provide an R package and Shiny application for easy computation and visualization of Bayesian Regions of Evidence as described by Hoefler and Miller (2023).
-[OSF Project History](https://osf.io/jxnsv/).
-Such regions serve to systematically probe the sensitivity of a superiority or non-inferiorty claim a gainst any prior assumption of its assessors.
+[Project History on Open Science Framework](https://osf.io/jxnsv/).
+Such regions serve to systematically probe the sensitivity of a superiority or non-inferiority claim a gainst any prior assumption of its assessors.
 Thus, their presentation aids research transparency and scientific evaluation of study findings.
 Besides generic functions, the package also provides an intuitive user interface for a Shiny application, that can be run in a local R environment.

 ## Installation